thomhurst/BDTest/README.md

     }
 ```

-- Your TestContext will be automatically constructed and injected in via the lambda
-- Your TestContext should have a public constructor with 0 parameters
+For either of these methods, your TestContext should have a public constructor with 0 parameters.
+Otherwise, check out the source code for NUnitBDTestBase to set up your own version with extra construction logic.

 ### Thread Safety Parallelization